 Outdoor structures, such as the barn, shed or any other structure that may provide shelter for your family, neighbors, livestock or equipment may also need winterizing.
 Clear rain gutters; repair roof leaks and cut away tree branches that could fall on a house or other structure during a storm.

 Check and keep fire extinguishers on hand, and make sure everyone in your house knows how to use them.
 House fires pose an additional risk, as more people turn to alternate heating sources without taking the necessary safety precautions.

 Make a Family Communications Plan.
 Your family may not be together when disaster strikes, so it is important to know how you will contact one another, how you will get back together and what you will do in case of an emergency.

-Have a battery powered radio on hand to listen to changing weather conditions.
+Have an alternative power source such as a generator, a battery-powered radio on hand to listen to changing weather conditions, flashlights and extra batteries.

 Bring pets/companion animals inside during winter weather.
 Move other animals or livestock to sheltered areas with non-frozen drinking water.